Chronic Pain Management

 What approach or techniques will a chronic pain psychologist use?

-Psychologists with experience in chronic pain can help as our brain plays a very key part in how our bodies experience the impact of pain.
+Psychologists with experience in chronic pain management can help as our brain plays a very key part in how our bodies experience the impact of pain.
 It’s very important to note that it is not “all in your head” (as some people might tell us), but rather, the science tells us that "your mind has something to do with it".

-Our chronic pain Psychologists (who also have lived experience of chronic pain) can support you by creating an empathetic, understanding, and compassionate space to navigate chronic pain.
+Our chronic pain psychologists (who also have lived experience of chronic pain) can support you by creating an empathetic, understanding, and compassionate space to navigate chronic pain.
 Together, we can help proactively build strategies to manage the experience of chronic pain so that we may lead meaningful and fulfilling lives despite the pain.

-If you'd like to read more about chronic pain management and how we can help, we've put together some resources from our chronic pain Psychologists here.
+If you'd like to read more about chronic pain management and how we can help, we've put together some resources from our chronic pain psychologists here.

 Ready to get started?